Brian Eno: Awards and honours

-In 2019, he was awarded Starmus Festival's Stephen Hawking Medal for Science Communication for Music & Arts.
+Eno was appointed a Royal Designer for Industry (RDI) in 2012.
+In 2019 he was awarded Starmus Festival's Stephen Hawking Medal for Science Communication for Music & Arts.

+Artistry

+Eno first found prominence providing keyboards and tape recorders in Roxy Music.
+He later moved on to ambient music.
+According to Linda Kohanov of AllMusic, Eno "was in part striving to create music that approximated the effect of visual art."
+According to Jason Ankeny, also of AllMusic, "Eno champions theory over practice, serendipity over forethought, and texture over craft."

 Influence and legacy

 Eno is frequently referred to as one of popular music's most influential artists.
 Producer and film composer Jon Brion has said: "I think he's the most influential artist since the Beatles."
 Critic Jason Ankeny at AllMusic argues that Eno "forever altered the ways in which music is approached, composed, performed, and perceived, and everything from punk to techno to new age bears his unmistakable influence."
-Eno has spread his techniques and theories primarily through his production; his distinctive style informed a number of projects in which he has been involved, including Bowie's "Berlin Trilogy" (helping to popularize minimalism) and the albums he produced for Talking Heads (incorporating, on Eno's advice, African music and polyrhythms), Devo, and other groups.
+Eno has spread his techniques and theories primarily through his production; his distinctive style informed projects in which he has been involved, including Bowie's "Berlin Trilogy" (helping to popularise minimalism) and the albums he produced for Talking Heads (incorporating, on Eno's advice, African music and polyrhythms), Devo, and other groups.
 Eno's first collaboration with David Byrne, 1981's My Life in the Bush of Ghosts, utilised sampling techniques and broke ground by incorporating world music into popular Western music forms.
 Eno and Peter Schmidt's Oblique Strategies have been used by many bands, and Eno's production style has proven influential in several general respects: "his recording techniques have helped change the way that modern musicians;– particularly electronic musicians;– view the studio.
 No longer is it just a passive medium through which they communicate their ideas but itself a new instrument with seemingly endless possibilities."
 According to Vinyl Me, Please writer Jack Riedy, Eno's peak as an artist coincided with the album era – a period in popular music during which the album surpassed the single as the dominant recorded-music format – "and Eno took full advantage of the format to pursue all his musical ideas on wax."

-Whilst inspired by the ideas of minimalist composers including John Cage, Terry Riley and Erik Satie, Eno coined the term ambient music to describe his own work and defined the term.
+Whilst inspired by the ideas of minimalist composers including John Cage, Terry Riley, Steve Reich and Erik Satie, Eno coined the term ambient music to describe his own work and defined the term.
 The Ambient Music Guide states that he has brought from "relative obscurity into the popular consciousness" fundamental ideas about ambient music, including "the idea of modern music as subtle atmosphere, as chill-out, as impressionistic, as something that creates space for quiet reflection or relaxation."
 His groundbreaking work in electronic music has been said to have brought widespread attention to and innovations in the role of electronic technology in recording.
 Pink Floyd keyboardist Rick Wright said he "often eulogised" Eno's abilities.